fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 When the block is passed to the `count` method, it will iterate through each element of the array object it was called on, and return an integer object based on what the block returns (a boolean).

-In our case, the `count` method iterates through the array, passing each element to the `str` block parameter.
-On `line 2`, we initialise a local variable `str` and assign it to the array element from the block parameter `str`.
+In our case, the `count` method iterates through the array, passing each element to the block.
+On `line 2`, we assign the local variable `str` to the array element passed to the block.
 We then call the `length` method on the array element referenced by the local variable `str`, which returns an integer object representing the number of characters of the array element it's called on.
 This integer object has the `Integer#<` method called on it, with `4` passed as an argument.
 In our case, this returns a boolean based on whether the integer object the method is called on is smaller than `4`.

 For this code, two elements in the array object have a string length of less than 4, so the `count` method will return `2`.